openconfig/featureprofiles/CONTRIBUTING.md

      being made to the model, whilst also ensuring that course-corrections can be made early in the process.
 If a test is growing to more than 500 lines, it may need to be broken into multiple smaller tests.
+    * New contributions should be in the feature/experimental directory.

 1. The pull request should include both the suggested feature profile textproto additions, as well as any relevant additions to tests.
 Tests should be written